It is the fastest three hours in media hosted by me, your harmless, lovable little fuzzball host, Rush Limbaugh.

 It ought to be insulting to everybody.

-Up next, meteorologist Ginger Z, this is ABC's world news tonight.
+This is ABC's world news tonight.

-Meteorologist Ginger Z interviews interviewing Obama.
+Meteorologist Ginger Z Interviewing Obama.

-And Ginger Z said the new report, the climate situation we're in, it seems pretty dire, Mr. President.
+And Ginger Z said, the new report, the climate situation we're in, it seems pretty dire, Mr. President.

 What do you think you can get done in the next two years?